Mo-Valery/Mo-Valery/README.md

 I find that my inate deep thinking and analysis skills greatly impact and influence my data analysis positively.
 This is closely supported by my keen attention to details and thoroughness thereby enhancing my skills in Data Collection, Cleaning, Modelling, Analysis and Visualization.

-I am a critical user of tools such as those listed below but definitely not limited to them:
+I am a critical user of tools such as those listed below :
 - Microsoft SQL,
 - Power BI,
 - Excel,
 - IBM’s SPSS,
-- R Programming Language
+- R Programming Language,
+- GitHub,
-- GitHub and more.
+- Canva.

+---
 ### 👀 I’m 'leisurely' interested in -
 Listening to Music, Reading Novels, Solving Complex Puzzles and Creating.